WHOIGit/amplify-stateful-microservice/README.md

 - `POST /ingest/start` - Start multipart upload for one or more bins
 - `POST /ingest/complete` - Complete file upload

+### Direct Action Endpoints

+Direct services surface custom endpoints based on the `DirectAction` definitions returned by the processor.
+These routes can operate on IFCB or non-IFCB data and participate in OpenAPI docs automatically (see `/docs`).

 Full API documentation available at `http://localhost:800X/docs` (FastAPI auto-generated).